SanjeevScript/SanjeevScript/README.md

 # 👋 Hi there!
 I'm Sanjeev

 ## About Me
-I'm a Proffesional Debugger(programmer) with experience in creating bugs.
-I love working on websites.
+I'm a proffesional debugger(programmer) with experience in creating bugs.
+I like making games and websites, ig.

 ### 🌱 I'm Currently Learning
 - [SCSS]
 - [TypeScript]

 ### 🔭 Current Projects
-- [Project 1](https://github.com/Adityon/Tetris-4.0) - A TypeScript Tetris Game
+- [Tetris](https://github.com/Adityon/Tetris-4.0) - A TypeScript Tetris Game(Co-partner: Adityon) - WIP

+### 💻 My Favourite Project(s)
+- [Minesweeper](https://github.com/SanjeevScript/Minesweeper-Py) - A minesweeper game that you coan play from the CLI

 ### 📈 My Most Used Languages